-Elton John: Singer, 76, spends night in hospital after fall at French villa
+Elton John spends night in hospital after fall at French villa

 - Published